BOARD OF DIRECTORS

 John has served on the Board of Directors since the beginning of RPA.
 He graduated from Willamette High School in Eugene, OR, going on to get his degree at the University of Oregon where he played for the school’s football team in the 2001 – 2003 seasons, earning academic honors and contributing to the Duck’s 2001 Pac-10 Championship.
 While going to school fulltime and working, John continued working with the students at Willamette assisting with their Children’s Miracle Network fundraising efforts.
 He would eventually go to work at PeaceHealth Medical Center as their Children’s Miracle Network Hospitals Program Director, running campaigns with national corporate partners and advising students groups at the UO and OSU that also raised funds for their local children’s hospital.
 Now the owner of his own philanthropic video production company he travels to children’s hospitals all around the country to help patient families share their stories and help hospital foundations enhancing their marketing and capital campaigns.
 In the fall of 2014 John was inducted into the University of Oregon Sports Hall of Fame with his Fiesta Bowl teammates.

-I graduated from Oregon State University with a Bachelors Degree in Healthcare Administration.
-I have worked at Salem Clinic, in Salem Oregon for over 21 years and I am currently the Director of Information Systems.
-In my free time, I have volunteered as a coach in several different sports within the Kid’s Inc organization in Dallas, Oregon.
-I have been married for 19 years to Toni, and have three kids, ages 14, 12 and 9.
+I graduated from Oregon State University with a Bachelor’s Degree in Healthcare Administration.
+I have worked at Salem Clinic, in Salem Oregon for over 23 years and I am currently the Director of Information Systems.
+In my free time, I have volunteered as a coach in several different sports within the Kid’s Inc. organization in Dallas, Oregon.
+I have been married for 21 years to Toni, and have three kids, ages 16, 14 and 11.
 All of my kids attend a public school in Dallas, Oregon.
-I was brought up in the public schools, my wife is a counselor at Dallas High School, my brother is the principal at Silverton High school, and his wife is a principal at the Silverton’s Elementary School.
+I was brought up in the public schools, my wife is a counselor at Dallas High School, my brother and his wife work for the Silver Falls School District.
 With these ties to the public school system, you can see that I believe in public schools.
 Still, I also think that not every student fits in the traditional school model and RPA affords other students another opportunity to be successful.
 Go Beavs!